FlutterFlow/flutterflow-documentation/docs/resources/libraries.md

 - **User Auth Library** is used for handling user authentication.
 - **Payment Gateway Library** is used for managing the payment gateway.

-Both libraries depend on a common library called **Components Library** but with different versions:
+Both library projects depend on a common library called **Components Library** but imports different versions respectively:

-- **User Auth Library** depends on Components Library **v1.5.0**.
+- **User Auth Library** depends on `Components Library v1.5.0`.
-- **Payment Gateway Library** depends on Components Library **v2.0.0**.
+- **Payment Gateway Library** depends on `Components Library v2.0.0`.

-In this scenario, eCommerce App project will detect the dependency conflict because it can't add both v1.5.0 and v2.0.0 of Components Library at the same time.
+In this scenario, the eCommerce project will detect the dependency conflict because it can't add both `v1.5.0` and `v2.0.0` of the Components Library at the same time.

-#### Steps to Fix Dependency Conflict
+#### Fixing Dependency Conflicts

 Follow these steps to ensure both libraries rely on the same version of Components Library:

 1. **Upgrade both libraries**: Start by upgrading libraries to their latest versions.
 Often, newer versions are built to rely on a common or more flexible version of Components Library, which can resolve conflicts.
-2. **Modify libraries**: If you have access to the library projects, adjust the dependencies of either User Auth Library or Payment Gateway Library (or both) to use the same version of Components Library.
+2. **Modify Libraries**: If you have access to the library projects, adjust the dependencies of either User Auth Library or Payment Gateway Library (or both) to use the same version of the Components Library.
-3. **Contact library maintainers**: If you cannot resolve the conflict yourself, reach out to the maintainers of User Auth Library and Payment Gateway Library.
+3. **Contact Library Maintainers**: If you do not own the library yourself, reach out to the maintainers of the library projects.
 They may provide guidance, suggest workarounds, or release a version that addresses the conflict.

 ## Access Library Resources